 Lismore - "an lios mor" takes its name from the ancient fort which lies within the school campus.

-Latest news is now regularly communicated by our school Twitter feed (see left).
+Latest news is now regularly communicated through our school Facebook account and Twitter feed!

 Follow us @lismorecomp to receive the latest updates as they happen.

 Many of our departments have set up their own Twitter accounts.